mejkej/P2MANvsMACHINE/README.md

 [Open Ais chat GPT](https://chat.openai.com/chat)
 This has been a complety incredible tool that i have used.
 NOT TO WRITE THE CODE FOR ME.
 But more like a teacher.
 All doe i have credited some of the code to Chat GPT.
+It has also been useful during the resubmisson of this project.

 [Youtube.com](https://www.youtube.com/)